MiittchXD/Lean-TECHnique-Tech-Showcase/README.md

 # RUNNING THE PROGRAM
 1. Navigate to the directory created in step 3 above.
 2. Open a terminal in this directory.
-3. If you are windows Enter the following and press ENTER to run the program: "python3 main.py"
+3. Enter the following in the terminal and press the ENTER key to run the program: "python3 main.py"
 4. View output in console.